MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 > ## Exercise
-> Below is the `calculate_distance` that takes two points in 3D space and returns the distance between them.
+> Below is the `calculate_distance` function that takes two points in 3D space and returns the distance between them.
 Even though it works just fine, the variable names are not very clear and it doesn't follow PEP8 styling.
-Take a couple of minutes to reformat this function and add it to `molecool/measure.py` module.
+Take a couple of minutes to reformat this function in `molecool/functions.py` module.
 > ~~~
 > def calculate_distance(rA, rB):
 >    d=(rA-rB)